utfsm-eg2-data-analysis/analysis-omega/src/README.md

 It employs `Analyser` (especifically, the `aborquez/analysis-omega` branch), all particle id cuts are described in `Analyser/CUTS.md`

-The corrections applied in this stage are:
+The corrections applied in this stage are: (they are documented in `Analyser/CORR.md`)

 * Vertex correction
 * Time correction
 * Sampling fraction cut
 * DC fiducial cut
-* EC fiducial cut

 ## FilterNCombine